Nova Ushytsia: Ancient history

 The area where Nova Ushytsia is located has been inhabited for thousands of years.
-An excavation of Kosykivtsi, a nearby village, found polished stone axes that were dated to the Bronze Age, around the 2nd Millennium, B.C.
+An excavation of Kosykivtsi, a nearby village, found polished stone axes that were dated to the Bronze Age, around the 2nd millennium, B.C.

 Under Polish sovereignty

 The settlement was founded in 1439 as Litnivtsi (Літнівці; Letniowce) and was part of the Podolian Voivodeship of the Kingdom of Poland.
 The first mention of the city came in the form of the 1439 royal charter that granted the town, as well as Verbovets to Polish-Lithuanian nobleman Petras Gedgaudas. for the price of 40 hyrvnias.
 Nobleman Stanisław Odrowąż was given rights to the land in the 16th century.

 During the mid-17th century Khmelnitsky Uprising, the town was often battleground or a border to it during battles between the Cossacks and the Polish Army.

-From 1702–1703, Litnivtsi was granted the Magdeburg rights.
+From 1702 to 1703, Litnivtsi was granted the Magdeburg rights.
 It was a royal city of Poland under declaration of Augustus III.
 The city later fell under control of the Russian Empire in 1793 after the second partition of Poland, and became part of the Podolia Governorate, located inside of the Ushitsky uyezd.